Skip to content

 With the file manager (Ubuntu)

-Open the file manager and click "Connect to Server"
+Open the file manager and click on "Connect to Server"

 image 6

-In the server address, type smb://samantha.local.isima.fr/partages/ followed by the network drive letter to mount, for example smb://samantha.local.isima.fr/partages/<share_name>/administration
+In the server address, type smb://samantha.local.isima.fr/partages/ followed by the network drive name to mount, for example smb://samantha.local.isima.fr/partages/<share_name>/administration

 image 7

-• In the next window, indicate that you are connecting as a "Registered user"
+• In the next window, indicate you are connecting as "Registered user"

 • Then enter your UCA@local.isima.fr ID